kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) The following are the minimum requirements that must be met before the FAA approves an IFR procedure for a non-Federal ISMLS facility:

-\(1\) The performance of the ISMLS facility, as determined by flight and ground inspection conducted by the FAA, must meet the requirements of §§171.259, 171.261, 171.263, 171.265, 171.267, and 171.269.
+\(1\) The performance of the ISMLS facility, as determined by flight and ground inspection conducted by the FAA, must meet the requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.259   Performance requirements: General.|§171.259]], 171.261, 171.263, 171.265, 171.267, and 171.269.

-\(2\) The installation of the equipment must meet the requirements of §171.271.
+\(2\) The installation of the equipment must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.271   Installation requirements.|§171.271]].

-\(3\) The owner must agree to operate and maintain the ISMLS facility in accordance with §171.273.
+\(3\) The owner must agree to operate and maintain the ISMLS facility in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.273   Maintenance and operations requirements.|§171.273]].

-\(4\) The owner must agree to furnish periodic reports as set forth in §171.275 and agree to allow the FAA to inspect the facility and its operation whenever necessary.
+\(4\) The owner must agree to furnish periodic reports as set forth in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.275   Reports.|§171.275]] and agree to allow the FAA to inspect the facility and its operation whenever necessary.

 \(5\) The owner must assure the FAA that he will not withdraw the ISMLS facility from service without the permission of the FAA.